Gijsreyn/learn-dsc/content/docs/initiate/level-3-the-input-output-and-manifest.md

 ## Understanding Input Formats in DSC

 Let's take a step back and use the `dsc resource` command to explore the input and output in a safe manner without affecting your system.
 For that, you can leverage the `Microsoft.DSC.Debug/Echo` resource.
-This resource _echos_ back what you've entered.
-Before doing so, let's look at an earlier example.
+This resource _echos_ back what you've entered to the console application your working in.
+Let's grab the example from earlier exercises.

-As mentioned, the primary driver for the engine is JSON.
-Remember when you entered the temple, there was the following example:
+DSC's engine primary driver is JSON.
+Make note of that.
+Now, take a look at the exercise done earlier:

 ```powershell
 dsc resource list |